cjmcdonald42/mxMoodle/blocks/mxschool_dash_dean/README.md

-# Middlesex Dashboard Block for the Deans
+# Middlesex Deans' Dashboard Block
 This block provides an administrative menu for the Deans of Students to access the pages and preferences defined in the local_mxschool and local_signout plugins.

 ## Dependencies